pdud/ember-css-transitions/tests/dummy/app/templates/docs/insert-destroy.md

 {{/docs-demo}}

 You're free to customize your element like you normally would.
-The modifier will only apply and remove the classes and nothing else.
+The modifier will only apply and remove the transition classes and nothing else.